Miami Dade College Receives Chancellor’s Best Practice Award for Innovative STEM Program

 About Miami Dade College

 With an enrollment of more than 170,000 students, MDC is the largest institution of higher education in the country and is a national model for many of its programs.
-The college’s eight campuses and outreach centers offer more than 300 distinct degree programs including baccalaureate, associate in arts and science degrees and numerous career training certificates leading to in-demand jobs.
+The college’s seven campuses and two centers offer more than 300 distinct degree programs including baccalaureate, associate in arts and science degrees and numerous career training certificates leading to in-demand jobs.
 MDC has served nearly 2,000,000 students since it opened its doors in 1960.

 Juan Mendieta, 305-237-7611, firstname.lastname@example.org, MDC communications director